rubenvannieuwpoort/posts/cardanos-formula.md

 **Proof**: Substitute the expression in $x^3 + ax^2 + bx = c$, simplify, and observe that the result is 0.
 If $D \geq 0$ and $k = 0$, the expression involves only real numbers, so the result will be real as well. $\square$

-[Mieke Jansen's master thesis]: http://www.ratio.ru.nl/website/content/bijlagen/azl/abcd.pdf
+[Mieke Jansen’s master thesis]: http://www.ratio.ru.nl/website/content/bijlagen/azl/abcd.pdf